gnubyte/directory-tree-js/README.md

 ## Installation
 Clone or download this repository.

 Navigate to the project directory in the command line.
 Run `npm install` to install the dependencies.

+run `npm link` to install the CLI locally

 ## Usage
 To generate a directory tree and display it in the console: